 Activities each week include, but are not limited to:

-Exploring the outdoors, hiking various trails, going on river walks, canoeing, swimming, group games, creative crafts, STEM activities, guest speakers and much more!
+Exploring the outdoors, teambuilding, volunteering, hiking trails, going on river walks, canoeing, swimming, group games, creative crafts, STEM activities, guest speakers and much more!
 The YMCA will provide a morning and afternoon snack.